cilium/cilium/README.rst

 ===========

-For development and testing purpose, the Cilium community publishes snapshots, early release candidates (RC) and CI container images build from the `master branch <https://github.com/cilium/cilium/commits/master>`_.
+For development and testing purpose, the Cilium community publishes snapshots, early release candidates (RC) and CI container images build from the `main branch <https://github.com/cilium/cilium/commits/main>`_.
 These images are not for use in production.

 For testing upgrades to new development releases please consult the latest